Savannakhet province: History

 Prehistoric human occupation is evidenced by the first stone tools in the province, dating back between 100,000 and 12,000 years.
 The first bronze tools date to 2000 BCE.
 The region was then the center of the Sikhottabong Kingdom.
 The Pha That Sikhottabong stupa is on the grounds of a 19th-century monastery in Thakhek.
 Sikhottabong was a kingdom in Indo-China.
 Its capital was in the north-west of the province, in what later is the village of Meuang Kabong, on the eastern shores of the Banghiang River, about 10 km east of the Mekong.
 Other centers of the kingdom were in Viang Chan, Khammuan, Nong Khai, and Udon.
+From the 7th to 10th century, the region was culturally and economically influenced by Champa, and then by that of Angkor until the 13th century.
 Khmer Empire ruins dating to 553 and 700 CE have been found at Heuan Hin.

 In the 20th century, Savannakhet province was 1 of the seats of the struggle for independence.
 Prime Minister Kaysone Phomvihane originated in the province.
 The town was bombed and then occupied by Thai armed forces during the Franco-Thai War.
 During the Vietnam War, the eastern part of the province was crossed by the Ho Chi Minh trail.
 It was bombed by U.S. forces and loyalists.
 Some areas are still under the threat of unexploded ordnance.
 In 2007, the Second Thai–Lao Friendship Bridge was opened across the Mekong from Savannakhet to Mukdahan, Thailand.
 In April 2008, a chance discovery was made at Meuang Kabong consisting of 8.5 kg of gold and 18.7 kg of silver objects, and pillars and traces of brick walls.
 Missionaries came here, evidenced by a Catholic church in Savannakhet.